 Companies should evaluate their speaker programs in light of the Special Fraud Alert and determine whether adjustments need to be made.
 Specifically, companies should review their current “fair market value” databases and compensation models to ensure they have appropriate guidelines and justifications for the compensation models they are using for both in-person and virtual speaker programs.
 Companies should also examine their existing guardrails and requirements surrounding the need for a speaker, selecting and paying such speakers, and providing remuneration to HCP attendees to ensure such policies align with OIG’s Special Fraud Alert.

-McDermott Will & Emery law clerks Evelyn Atwater and Dexter Golinghorst also contributed to this article.
+McDermott Will & Emery law clerk Evelyn Atwater also contributed to this article.